FahadiF/Edge-Voice-Assistant/docs/ROADMAP.md

   would let long conversations retain context beyond the recent-turn window — its own small design with an ADR, not folded into M6.2.

+## Milestone order (approved 2026-07-26)

+`Documentation Refresh` → `M7.2 ASR` → `M7.3 Architecture Stabilization` →
+`M8 Performance` → `M7.4 Provider Abstraction` → `M7.5 Online Mode` → `M9 Release`

+Performance work precedes the provider and online milestones deliberately: EVA's largest felt problem is that conversation is slow, and over 90% of that is in two fixable places.
+A fast local assistant comes before an internet-capable one.

 ## M7 — Conversation Experience (in progress)
 Not a feature milestone: the architecture, diagnostics, and regression suite are in place, and what remains between EVA and a world-class local assistant is how